-Middle school and high school teachers shall normally be provided, in addition to their lunch period, one (1) self-directed planning period during the student day.
-In secondary block-scheduled schools, at least 45 minutes of the block will be self-directed teacher planning
+Middle school and high school teachers shall normally be provided, in addition to their lunch period, one (1) self-directed planning period during the student day of no less than 45 minutes.
+In secondary block-scheduled schools, at least 45 minutes of the block will be self-directed teacher planning time; the remaining time in the block period may be used at the discretion of the principal for other purposes.